 “No, fuck you.”

 I stroked a shot to centerfield.
-It was going out of the park until hitting a tree.
+It hit a tree.
 The ref called it a ground-rule double.

 I wasn’t Robin any more.

 Ray Wood knocked in Kalline.
 Sunny was called out on strikes.
 Old Jim was throwing batting practice.
 Tommie hit the first home run of the game.

 With men on 1st and 2nd Arthur pointed to Big Joel.

 Old Jim shook off his torpor and shouted, "No batter."

 "I not bat.
 I break the ball."
 Big Joel stood at the plate like a man waiting for the subway to Brooklyn.

 “All we need is one out,” Old Jim called out from the mound, almost losing his balance.

 “Big Joel,” I shouted from the dug-out.
 “This one is for your babies.”